blackholeofuniverse/davidchang/README.md

 Sherry.js: Special thanks to the creators of Sherry.js for enabling us to add interactive elements to our website effortlessly.
 Open Source Community: We're grateful to the open-source community for their continuous support and inspiration.
 Contact
-If you have any questions, suggestions, or just want to say hi, feel free to reach out to us at your-email@example.com.
+If you have any questions, suggestions, or just want to say hi, feel free to reach out to me at samratbandre@gmail.com

-Enjoy exploring our awesome website! 🚀
+Enjoy exploring my modern web design project! 🚀